apostrophecms/mechanic/README.md

 ## Changelog

+1.0.2: Canonicalization also applies to https.
+Of course it won't magically work for aliases your certificate doesn't cover, but it will work for www to bare domain or vice versa, or whatever your certificate does include.

 1.0.1: Moved standard gzip directives to the start of the server block.
 Otherwise responses proxied through to node are not compressed.
 A large performance win.

 1.0.0: Officially stable and following semantic versioning from here on out.
 Also added `top` and `server` override files and the `--index` option, and made `backends` optional when `static` is present.
 This allows the use of mechanic to set up very simple static websites.